moore3930/moore3930.github.io/index.md

 ### Internships
 * Aug 2017 - May 2018.
 XiaoIce team, Microsoft, Beijing.
 Natural Language Processing Research Intern.
 Beijing
-  * Dialogue Generation:Designed and built a model to give [XiaoIce](https://en.wikipedia.org/wiki/Xiaoice) the ability to give diverse and controllable comments on sports news using a generation method.
+  * Dialogue Generation: Designed and built a model to give [XiaoIce](https://en.wikipedia.org/wiki/Xiaoice) the ability to give diverse and controllable comments on sports news using a generation method.
-  * Conversational Recommendation: Optimized the performance of the matching and ranking module of conversational recommendations on XiaoIce.
+  * Conversational Recommendation: Improved the performance of the selection and ranking module of conversational recommendations on XiaoIce.